There are 642 Companies in Mexico

 How Mexican IT infrastructure relates to the neighboring countries

-In the past 4 years, Mexico has taken as reference the US IT industry, which allowed it to grow and develop, and as well to attract an increasing number of international IT companies to its market.
+In the past 4 years, Mexico has taken as a reference the US IT industry, which allowed it to grow and develop, as well to attract an increasing number of international IT companies to its market.
 In spite of the continuous efforts, Mexico is still behind the US in terms of IT development, but on the other hand, it is considered probably the best IT option in Central America.
+The IT industry in Mexico performs relatively well compared to countries such as Brazil and Argentina, with a growing number of startups and a strong focus on innovation and technology adoption